 What’s covered by your cyber risk policy?

 If a data breach involving credit card fraud or identity theft is established or admitted, we believe providers may be liable for a year or more of credit monitoring services as a result, although this time frame is not mandated under HIPAA.
 See Remijas at 10 (“stolen data may be held up to a year or more before being used to commit identity theft.
-Further, once stolen data have been sold or posted on the Web, fraudulent use of that information may continue for years.”) (citing U.S. GOVERNMENT ACCOUNTABILITY OFFICE, GAO-07-737, REPORT TO CONGRESSIONAL REQUESTERS: PERSONAL INFORMATION (2007)).
+Further, once stolen data have been sold or posted on the Web, fraudulent use of that information may continue for years.”).
 Most cyber risk policies provide some form of coverage for credit monitoring, although they could differ with respect to the nature of or the length of monitoring.
 We recommend that all the elements of mitigation under HIPAA (i.e., investigation, notice, possible credit monitoring services) be explicitly included in the scope of the coverage defined.

 Generally, cyber risk policies also provide liability protection against third-party claims as well as certain regulatory claims, providing the insured with a defense and indemnity for legal liability as to damages.
 A policy’s liability insuring agreement and related definitions may or may not restrict the legal liability covered.
 Some cyber risk policies exclude coverage, either through their definitions or specific exclusionary provisions, for restitution as well as the cost of complying with injunctive or equitable relief.
 Others may restrict covered “damages” to compensatory damages only.
 Many remove coverage for fines and penalties.